 A sole application also requires the additional steps of serving the other party with Court documents and providing the Court with properly sworn proof of service.

 Normally you would need to bring a sole application if you are unable to communicate amicably with the other party, if the other party is unreasonable, or if there are complicating factors such as family violence or mental health issues.

 I trust this information is useful.
-If you need any assistance please don’t hesitate to contact Matthew Love Family Lawyers.
+If you need any assistance please don’t hesitate to contact Love Family Lawyers.